ajsmth/pager-rn/README.md

 ```

 Interpolations can be applied at a page level via the `useInterpolation()` hook:

+Note - `zIndex` will not work with this hook!

 ```tsx
 import * as React from "react";